Stop Sign

-I’ve traveled around the world and I’m here to tell you that English is the only language you NEED to get around a country.
-I recently met some people doing their travel planning and I was surprised to find out they had crossed off some places on their itinerary based on the fact that they didn’t know the language.
+I’ve traveled around the world, and I’m here to tell you that English is the only language you need to learn in a country.
+I recently met some people who were planning their travel, and I was surprised to find out they had crossed off some places on their itinerary based on the fact that they didn’t know the language.
 They thought it would be too hard to communicate.
-I realize this belief is held by many people and it could be one of the reasons why many Americans simply travel to the Caribbean and not to Kenya.
+I realize this belief is held by many people, and it could be one of the reasons why many Americans simply travel to the Caribbean and not to Kenya.

 When you do find that English speaker who knows a ‘little bit’ of English, here are some tips you may want to use to ease their understanding and make the conversation a success: